lonycell/grafana.v7/docs/sources/features/datasources/loki.md

 +++
-title = "Using Loki in Grafana" description = "Guide for using Loki in Grafana" keywords = ["grafana", "loki", "logging", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/loki"]
+title = "Using Loki in ThingSPIN" description = "Guide for using Loki in ThingSPIN" keywords = ["grafana", "loki", "logging", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/loki"]